kundajelab/basepairmodels/README.md

 ### 3. Predict on test set

-Once the training is complete we can generate prediction on the test chromosome.
+Once the training is complete we can generate predictions on the test chromosome.

 ```
 PREDICTIONS_DIR=$BASE_DIR/predictions_and_metrics